 Andrew’s publications on Google Scholar.

-Amy Craig-Neil is a Research Assistant in The Upstream Lab, working on an audit and feedback intervention that incorporates information on social determinants to improve HIV primary care.
+Amy Craig-Neil is a Research Coordinator in The Upstream Lab.
 She completed her Bachelor of Science Honours degree at Queen’s University in Life Sciences in 2009 and her Master’s degree in Global Health at McMaster University in 2014.

 Pinky Hapsari is a Research Coordinator in The Upstream Lab.
 She holds an MSc from the University of British Columbia with specialization in epidemiology.
 Pinky currently manages the EMPOWER study, which seeks to understand how the work condition of Personal Support Workers (PSWs) in GTA may impact their health outcomes.
 This community-based project is unique in that we are actively seeking and receiving guidance from an advisory committee made up of PSWs to steer our research agenda.
 Pinky also supports a number of systematic reviews and quantitative analyses in the lab.
 Prior to the Upstream Lab, she work for Centre for Applied Research in Mental Health and Addiction in BC, where she managed a multi-year project funded by BC MoH, aimed at developing ideal suites of services for mental and substance use disorders.